darkliahos/SM-VN-Engine/LanguageSpec.md

-v0.01 - Sohail Nasir - Initial draft of the language for the engine v0.02 - Sohail Nasir - Changed Remove character to make a bit more sense v0.03 - Sohail Nasir - Refined syntax following discussions
+v0.01 - Sohail Nasir - Initial draft of the language for the engine v0.02 - Sohail Nasir - Changed Remove character to make a bit more sense v0.03 - Sohail Nasir - Refined syntax following discussions v0.04 - Sohail Nasir - Forking a bit more defined and some typos are fixed.

 ## Purpose of this document